 - Visit the fascinating archaeological sites of Q’umarkaj and Quiriguá to learn more about the Maya civilisations

 This is a private tour and you will be accompanied by an English-speaking local guide and driver throughout.
 All activities and excursions are private (only for you).
 The price displayed is per person based on two people sharing.
-All of our tours can be tailor-made to suit your wishes.
+All tours can be tailor-made to suit your interests and requirements.

 This tour combines Guatemala’s many cultural and natural highlights, allowing you to discover the stunning scenery of the Western Highlands, Antigua’s beautiful colonial architecture, fascinating ancestral and current day Mayan culture and impressive archaeological sites.
 Along the way you’ll visit many small traditional villages, savour local flavours at family-run restaurants and learn about the Guatemalan way of life.